salieo/cropcalc-js/README.md

 Required options have a *

 ### target_width *, target_height *
 Target width and height are the only two required options.
 All others are optional.
-They represent the desired demensions of the final crop in px.
+They represent the desired dimensions of the final crop in px.

 ```javascript
 var options = {